Board of Directors

 Who’s on JURIST’s Board of Directors?

 JURIST’s Board of Directors is composed of practicing attorneys, academics, and digital media experts who use their expertise to guide JURIST’s efforts.
-The majority of our Directors are also JURIST alumni, ranging from the first student staff member to recent graduates.
+Some of our Directors are also JURIST alumni, ranging from the earliest student staff members to recent graduates.

 David M. Crane David M. Crane was the founding chief prosecutor of the international war crimes tribunal in West Africa called the Special Court for Sierra Leone.
 It successfully prosecuted those who bore the greatest responsibility for war crimes and crimes against humanity, including the first sitting African head of state in history, President Charles Taylor.
 He recently published a book on his experience there called Every Living Thing, the first time a prosecutor has written about his daily experiences seeking justice for victims of atrocity.